 We seek to make funding decisions within two months of the application deadline.

-Because the DC Fund is currently staffed and run by volunteers, we are limited in our ability to respond to requests for information – but as community activists, we deeply desire to connect person-to-person and receive feedback.
-You can email us at firstname.lastname@example.org and a member of our Board of Instigators or Grantmaking Team will respond as soon as possible.
+You can email us at firstname.lastname@example.org and a member of our staff, Board of Instigators, or Grantmaking Team will respond as soon as possible.
 If you don’t have reliable email access, you can also leave a message at 202-709-7038.